2020 Wyoming Cowboys football team

-The 2020 Wyoming Cowboys football team represented the University of Wyoming during the 2020 NCAA Division I FBS football season.
-The season was suspended on August 10, 2020, however, the Mountain West Conference board of directors later decided to play an eight-game season, starting on October 24.
-The Cowboys played their home games at War Memorial Stadium as members of the Mountain West Conference.
-They were led by seventh-year head coach Craig Bohl.
+The 2020 Wyoming Cowboys football team represented the University of Wyoming as a member Mountain West Conference (MW) during the 2020 NCAA Division I FBS football season.
+Led by seventh-year head coach Craig Bohl, the Cowboys compiled an overall record of 2–4 record with an identical mark in conference play, placing eighth in the MW.
+The team played home games at War Memorial Stadium in Laramie, Wyoming.

-Previous season

-The Cowboys finished the 2019 season 8–5, 4–4 in Mountain West play to finish in fourth place in the Mountain Division.
-They played in the Arizona Bowl, where they defeated Georgia State 38–17.
+The season was suspended on August 10, 2020 due to the COVID-19 pandemic.
+However, the Mountain West Conference board of directors later decided to play an eight-game season, starting on October 24.